How to get a mortgage when you're Self Employed

 - 3) Save as big a deposit as possible

 When you become self-employed you expect to face challenges like applying for a bank loan or landing your first big contract.

-A recent survey revealed seven in ten freelancers who now own a home said at least one lender knocked them back for a mortgage because of their self-employed status.
-And a quarter said they found the process daunting.
+What you probably didn’t expect is that it can be more difficult getting a mortgage.
+In fact, 7 in 10 freelancers who now own a home said at least one lender turned them down for a mortgage because of their self-employed status, while a quarter said they found the process daunting.

 But getting a mortgage when self-employed needn’t be scary if you understand what mortgage lenders are looking for.

 Here’s what you need to know about how to get a mortgage when you're self-employed: